RustEnthusiast/nstd/README.md

 Linux, Android, and iOS.

 # Safety notes
-Because `nstd` is a C library, accessing pointer types such as `NSTDPtr` or `NSTDSlice` is unsafe because the data being referenced is never guaranteed to be valid.
-Similarly, pointer types allow mutability across multiple instances (it is legal to have multiple `NSTDPtr`s mutate the same value within the same scope).
+Because `nstd` is a C library, creating reference types such as `NSTDPtr` or `NSTDSlice` is unsafe because the data cannot have a lifetime attached to it.

 # How to build
 `nstd` let's you decide what features you want to use.
 Any module that falls under the top level